-- Some people will probably flake, so slightly over-book the retreat, unless it would be catastrophic for some reason if you were short a bed or two.
+- Some people will probably flake, so slightly over-book the retreat.
 To reduce flaking, confirm most people's spot on the retreat at least a couple weeks in advance and send a lot of reminders in the preceding week.

 Resources for making your retreat go well: